proxmox/proxmox-backup/docs/faq.rst

   :ref:`backup client encryption section <client_encryption>`.

-Is the backup incremental/deduplicated?
+Is the backup incremental/deduplicated/full?
 ---------------------------------------

 With Proxmox Backup Server, backups are sent incrementally to the server, and data is then deduplicated on the server.
 This minimizes both the storage consumed and the impact on the network.
+Each backup still references all data and such is a full backup.
+For details see the :ref:`Technical Overview <tech_design_overview>`